-Discussion with Dr Hutton and review of the clinic's statement of purpose and client guide documents, confirmed that a range of treatments are provided.
-As previously stated this inspection focused solely on the arrangements for providing PD services.
+Discussion with Dr Hamilton and review of the clinic's statement of purpose and client guide documents, confirmed that a range of non-surgical aesthetic injectable treatments are provided.
+As previously stated this inspection focused solely on the arrangements for providing the PD services.

-The staffing arrangements in respect of Array Aesthetics were reviewed.
+The staffing arrangements in respect of Hamilton Face Clinic were reviewed.
 As previously discussed a medical practitioner is considered to be a wholly PD if they are not affiliated with the HSC sector in NI or is not on the GP performers list in NI.
-Dr Hutton confirmed that he and one other PD work in Array Aesthetics.
+Dr Hamilton confirmed that he is the sole PD working in Hamilton Face Clinic and is supported by a staff member who undertakes the administration needs of the clinic.